 American photographer born in 1951 in Hartford, Connecticut.*1*2*3 Known for photographs that occupy the space between documentary fact and cinematic staging, especially through series such as Hustlers, Streetwork, and later street portraits.*1*2*3

-Main themes: performance in everyday life, urban anonymity, masculinity, vulnerability, staged encounter, chance, and the unstable relation between documentary description and fiction.*1*2*3
+The work is organized around performance in everyday life, urban anonymity, masculinity, vulnerability, staged encounter, chance, and the unstable relation between documentary description and fiction.*1*2*3

-Technique / formal traits: highly controlled lighting, careful staging or semi-staging, large prints, dramatic but understated color, and an open-ended narrative quality that often resembles cinema while borrowing subjects from street photography and portraiture.*1*2*3
+Formally, the work is marked by highly controlled lighting, careful staging or semi-staging, large prints, dramatic but understated color, and an open-ended narrative quality that often resembles cinema while borrowing subjects from street photography and portraiture.*1*2*3

-Historical context: his work emerges after postwar street photography and after conceptual critique of documentary truth, at a moment when photography in museums was increasingly open to cinematic narrative and staged reality.*1*2*3
+Historically, his work emerges after postwar street photography and after conceptual critique of documentary truth, at a moment when photography in museums was increasingly open to cinematic narrative and staged reality.*1*2*3

-Historical significance: he matters because he helped redefine late twentieth-century art photography by showing that documentary fact and constructed fiction need not be opposites.
+Historically, he matters because he helped redefine late twentieth-century art photography by showing that documentary fact and constructed fiction need not be opposites.
 His practice strongly influenced how later photographers approached portraiture, street photography, and narrative ambiguity.*1*2*3

-Critical meaning: the work matters because it destabilizes the ethics and ontology of the image.
+Critically, the work matters because it destabilizes the ethics and ontology of the image.
 The viewer is never allowed to rest in either documentary authenticity or pure fabrication; that uncertainty is the work’s central historical force.*1*2*3

-Where and how the work was used: his photographs circulated through MoMA, ICA Boston, international survey exhibitions, and later collection displays.
+In reception, his photographs circulated through MoMA, ICA Boston, international survey exhibitions, and later collection displays.
 The 2014–15 MoMA survey is especially useful because it organized nearly four decades of work and made clear the continuity of his hybrid method.*1*2

 ICA Boston’s framing presents diCorcia as one of the most influential photographers of the previous three decades, stressing how the work moves between honesty and manipulation.*2